zhenxuantan/tp/docs/UserGuide.md

 #### Saving the data

 SWEe-book data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+You do not need to save manually.

 ### Contact Management Features